peterwmwong/x-metal-harvest-gpu-binary/README.md

-This project harvests a simple Metal render pipeline and outputs error reproduction directions and observations about trying to generate a JSON Pipeline Scripts using `metal-source`.
+This project demonstrates the `metal-source: error: unsupported binary format` error when trying to use `metal-source` on a harvested GPU archive.

 This is associated to FB10274656 (Apple Feedback Assistant).